ppy/osu-wiki/wiki/Best_Of/en.md

 # Best Of series

-Index page of all the "Best Of" series.
+Index page for all of the "Best Of" series.

 - [2009](./2009 "Best of 2009")
 - [2010](./2010 "Best of 2010")